minhnimble/learning-notes/books/writing-well.md

 - Capture the reader immediately and force him to keep reading by cajole him with freshness, or novelty, or paradox, or humor, or surprise, or with an unusual idea, or an interesting fact, or a question.
 Anything will do, as long as it nudges his curiosity and tugs at his sleeve.
 - The lead must do some real work.
 It must provide hard details that tell the reader why the piece was written and why he ought to read it.
 But don't dwell on the reason.
 Coax the reader a little more; keep him inquisitive.
 - Continue to build and amplify the paragraph that preceded it.
 Give more thought to adding solid detail and less to entertaining the reader.
-- Take special care with the last sentence of each paragraph, try to give that sentence an extra twist of humor or surprise, like the periodic “snapper” in the routine of a stand-up comic.
+- Take special care with the last sentence of each paragraph, try to give that sentence an extra twist of humor or surprise, like the periodic "snapper" in the routine of a stand-up comic.
 - Another approach is to just tell a story.
 It's such a simple solution, so obvious and unsophisticated.
 However, it is the oldest and most compelling method of holding someone's attention.
 - Always look for ways to convey your information in narrative form.
 - Approach their subject in a manner that most naturally suits what they are writing about and who they are.